OlivierLD/raspberry-coffee/java-and-python/Java-TCP-Python/src/main/python/sensors/bmp180/README.md

 # BMP180
 > Warning: This sensor has been discontinued.
+Replaced by a `BMP085`, that works the same way (with the same code).

 To get started, for Raspberry Pi wiring, see <https://learn.adafruit.com/using-the-bmp085-with-raspberry-pi>.
 Unicode characters at <https://pythonforundergradengineers.com/unicode-characters-in-python.html>